jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/testing-models.md

 ### Running Integration Tests

-The same container used in the validation phase is also operational in the **Running Tests** phase.
-This phase is crucial for treating the container as a live model and enables local endpoint predictions.
-This setup allows for more robust testing, ensuring that the model is fully functional and deploy-ready before it enters shadow or production environments.
+The **Running Tests** phase keeps the exact container from the Validation Phase operational.
+This step is critical: by treating the container as a live model, it enables local endpoint predictions to guarantee the model is fully functional and deploy-ready before entering shadow or production.

-To facilitate this, you can execute test predictions using the following syntax:

-`integration_tests.py`
+Execute test predictions using:`integration_tests.py`

 ```python
 from frogml.core.testing.fixtures import real_time_client